Constraining $F(R)$ bouncing cosmologies with primordial black holes: Bounce cosmology through gravity

 For the present analysis we consider the flat Friedman-L\^emaitre-Robertson-Walker (FLRW) background metric

 where $a(t)$ is the scale factor while the gravitational action for $F(R)$ gravity in vacuum can be written as:

 where $\kappa^2 = 8\pi G = \frac{1}{M_\mathrm{Pl}^2}$, with $M_\mathrm{Pl}$ being the reduced Planck mass.
 Here, we choose $F(R)=R+f(R)$, with the function $f(R)$ capturing deviation effects from General Relativity (GR).
 In the following, we assume that the terms coming from the function $f(R)$ have considerable contributions in and around the bounce.
 This is because we introduce this extra $f(R)$ function at the level of the gravitational action in order to account for the problem of the initial spacetime singularity.
-On the other hand, as we move away from the bounce into the standard radiation-dominated (RD) era, we switch-off the $f(R)$ contribution and the action reduces to that of GR, given also its very good agreement with the current cosmological data up to the era of Big Bang Nucleosynthesis.
-One then can write that \beq F\left[R(t)\right] =
+On the other hand, as we move away from the bounce into the standard radiation-dominated (RD) era, we gradually switch-off the $f(R)$ contribution and the action reduces to that of GR, given also its very good agreement with the current cosmological data up to the era of Big Bang Nucleosynthesis.

-\eeq where $t_\mathrm{RD}$ denotes the cosmic time at the onset of the RD era where we recover back the standard GR evolution.

 We proceed now to the reconstruction of the $f(R)$ function close to the bounce.
-The corresponding Friedmann equations close to the bounce turn out to be
+The corresponding Friedmann equations close to the bounce turn out to be \beq

-where $H(t)\equiv \dot{a}/a$ is the Hubble parameter.
+\eeq \beq \eeq where $H(t)\equiv \dot{a}/a$ is the Hubble parameter.

-Since we are interested in studying the bounce realization in $F(R)$ gravity, we choose the scale factor accordingly.
+Since we are interested in studying the bounce realization within $F(R)$ gravity, we choose the scale factor accordingly.
 The general evolution of the universe in bouncing cosmology consists of a period of contraction followed by a cosmological bounce and then by the standard expanding universe.
-Any form of the scale factor satisfying $a(t_b)> 0,\ \dot{a}(t_b)=0,\ \ddot{a}(t_b)> 0$, is capable of giving rise to bouncing cosmology, where $t_b$ corresponds to the time when the bounce occurs.
+Any form of the scale factor satisfying $a(t_b)> 0,\ \dot{a}(t_b)=0,\ \ddot{a}(t_b)> 0$, is capable for giving rise to a bouncing cosmology, where $t_b$ corresponds to the time when the bounce occurs.

 Let us now present the bounce realization at the background level.
 Without loss of generality we consider a bouncing scale factor of the form